 1. National Comprehensive Cancer Network.
 NCCN Clinical practices guidelines in oncology: Breast cancer.
 V.3.2013. http://www.nccn.org, 2013.

-2. Gianni L, Eiermann W, Semiglazov V, et al. Neoadjuvant chemotherapy with trastuzumab followed by adjuvant trastuzumab versus neoadjuvant chemotherapy alone, in patients with HER2-positive locally advanced breast cancer (the NOAH trial): a randomised controlled superiority trial with a parallel HER2-negative cohort.
-Lancet.
-375(9712):377-84, 2010.
+2. Gianni L, Eiermann W, Semiglazov V, et al. Neoadjuvant and adjuvant trastuzumab in patients with HER2-positive locally advanced breast cancer (NOAH): follow-up of a randomised controlled superiority trial with a parallel HER2-negative cohort.
+Lancet Oncol.
+15(6):640-7, 2014.

 3. Untch M, Rezai M, Loibl S, et al. Neoadjuvant treatment with trastuzumab in HER2-positive breast cancer: results from the GeparQuattro study.
 J Clin Oncol.
 28(12):2024-31, 2010.